Visual communication for scientists resources- Updated!!

 Art prints of the graph are available for sale here.

 This post will be updated from time to time with resources I think can be helpful to you for designing your scientific figures!
 I also offer consulting services starting at $50 for a 30-minute session.
 I find that in 30 minutes I can give clear feedback and provide step-by-step guidance for how to achieve your desired results!
-I also share some tips and resources on Twitter so please follow me there!
+I also share some tips and resources on Twitter and Linkedin so please follow me there!

 Resources